-Regrettably, due to the government's advice on limiting the spread of COVID-19 (Coronavirus) the Mayor and/or Deputy Mayor will not be available to book for events for the foreseeable future.
+Regrettably, due to the government's advice on limiting the spread of COVID-19 (Coronavirus) the Mayor and/or Deputy Mayor are limited on the sort of official engagements they are currently able to attend.

-You will need full details of your event to hand when completing the NEW form.
+You will need full details of your event to hand when completing either form.
 On submission, you will receive an automated response giving you copy of the information that has been submitted to our office and that will be discussed at a future diary meeting.

 If the Mayor can attend, we will then send you a separate email confirming that.
 If for any reason the Mayor can't attend, the Deputy Mayor will be asked to attend (unless you state otherwise).
 If neither can attend, we will let you know via email too.

-If you receive confirmation of the Mayor's or Deputy Mayor's attendance, please ensure any agenda/relevant papers or further background information or speech guidelines are forwarded to us at least 2 weeks before the event.
+If you receive confirmation of the Mayor's or Deputy Mayor's attendance, please ensure any meeting links or agenda/relevant papers or further background information or speech guidelines are forwarded to us at least 2 weeks before the event.

 The Mayor attends your event as the First Citizen of the Borough and not as a representative of the Council.
 When the Mayor arrives, please introduce him/her to the host.
 Please ensure the host accompanies the Mayor throughout the visit.

 When addressing the Mayor please say “Mr Mayor” or “Madam Mayor”.
 If you have formal seating arrangements (for example, dinners, luncheons, meetings and social events) seat the Mayor on the immediate right of the host or chairperson.
 However, if a member of the Royal Family or the Queen's Representative is present, they have precedence over the Mayor.